What is Cocaine?

 - A white or off-white crystal rock known as crack cocaine.

-In Australia, cocaine is most commonly in a powder form which is often used by snorting.
+In Australia, cocaine is most commonly in a powder form which is often snorted.
 As with all powder drugs, it is often sold ‘cut’ (mixed) with other white powder substances which can sometimes be harmful in their own right.

 “It started off only occasionally.
 But soon I was taking cocaine in the morning just to get through the day.
 My friends stopped talking to me.
 My girlfriend left me and I had to steal from my own family just to pay for drugs.” –Francis, 17